和紙で広がる表現の世界 ―特性と選び方―

 This is a high-quality unbleached washi paper roll made from 100% domestically grown kozo mulberry fibers cultivated by Awagami Factory in Tokushima Prefecture.

-It is a neutral paper with a pH of 7.5 to 9 or higher, making it resistant to deterioration caused by oxidation and excellent for long-term preservation.
+It is a neutral paper with a pH of 7.5 to 9 or higher, making it resistant to damage caused by oxidation and excellent for long-term preservation.

-Because it is unbleached, the paper retains the natural texture and appearance of the kozo fiber.
-It is widely used in professional settings such as restoration materials, reinforcement and backing of artworks, and the creation of art pieces.
+Because it is unbleached, the paper has the natural texture and appearance of the kozo fiber.
+It is widely used in professional environments as a restoration material, for reinforcing and urauchi backing artworks, and for creating art pieces.

-This is a premium washi paper roll made by Awagami Factory, using 100% kozo fibers.
+This premium washi paper roll is made by Awagami Factory, using 100% kozo fibers.

 It is a chlorine-free bleached, neutral paper with a pH of 7.5 to 9 or higher (acid-free), making it suitable for long-term preservation.